Vehicle Theft per Capita in Denver County

 The rate of vehicle theft in Denver County is 12.97 per 1,000 residents during a standard year.
 People who live in Denver County generally consider the northeast part of the county to be the safest.

-By a simple count ignoring population, more crimes occur in the southwest parts of Denver County, CO: about 1,715 per year.
+By a simple count ignoring population, more vehicle theft occurs in the southwest parts of Denver County, CO: about 1,715 per year.
 The north part of Denver County has fewer cases of vehicle theft with only 576 in a typical year.

 |---|---|